How to Delete a SharePoint Site in Microsoft 365: Step-by-Step Guide

 Remove-SPODeletedSite -identity $DeletedSiteCollURL -Confirm:$false

-This deletes the site from the recycle bin.
+This deletes the particular site from the recycle bin.
 Replace the $DeletedSiteCollURL with the site URL you wish to delete from the recycle bin.

 SharePoint Online PnP PowerShell to Delete a Site Collection